ozerbakar/Improving-GAPC-Models-Accuracy-Using-Tree-based-Machine-Learning-Methods/README.md

 This repository includes the R codes of the preprint paper: "Can Tree-based Machine Learning Methods Improve GAPC Models' Forecasting Accuracy?

 The R codes are deliberatively written in the simplest way that everyone can understand step-by-step and easily apply to their own research.
+** This code reproduces the results and graphs for Denmark, when another country is used; change the word DNK to SWE in the scripts.

 Note that before applying the ML integrated model, the following scripts below must be run in sequence:
 1. ReadData_LoadPackages